Polymer/old-docs-site/1.0/docs/migration.md

 {% include toc.html %}

-This guide describes the changes required to migrate a {{site.project_title}} element from 0.5 to 0.9.
+This guide describes the changes required to migrate a {{site.project_title}} element from 0.5 to 1.0.

-When migrating, the following items can be translated easily from 0.5 to this release:
+When migrating, the following items can be translated easily from 0.5 to 1.0:

 *   [Web components polyfill library](#polyfill)
 *   [Element registration](#registration)